alangrainger/epic-journal/README.md

 ## Configuration

-All settings are stored in ``
+All settings are stored in `%appdata%\epic-journal\epic-config.ini`

-To configure custom styles, open up your epic-config.ini file, and edit the `customStyles` section.
+To configure custom styles, open up your `epic-config.ini` file, and edit the `customStyles` section.
 It is an array of objects in this format:

 ```